-Linked agents are a way of using agent records to take advantage of additional features in AgencyBloc.
-For example, your Automated Workflows will have more versatility when assigning activities.
-We can also help you figure out which opportunities are assigned to you or a sales team.
+Linked Agents are a way of using Agent records to take advantage of additional features in AgencyBloc.
+For example, your Automated Workflows will have more versatility when assigning Activities.
+We can also help you figure out which Sales Opportunities (Opps) are assigned to you or a Team.

 IN THIS ARTICLE

 Basics of Linked Agents

 Linked Agents are a connection between Agent records and Users.
 This connection allows you to take advantage of additional features in Automated Workflow and Sales Opportunities/Sales Pipelines.

 With Automated Workflow, you can immediately kick off Activities when something happens in AgencyBloc.
 For example, let’s say an Individual lead comes into AgencyBloc, and you want an agent to follow up.